rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

-It is impossible to create a printout exactly like this using the comma notation in the `print` command.
+It is difficult to create a printout exactly like this using the comma notation in the `print` command.
 For example, this program

 ```python
 name = "Mark"